infinum/qa-handbook/Testing/Testing - Prerelease.md

 - release version/platform/environment you are going to test on
 - link to the test execution in TestRail, X-Ray, or any other tool that you use

 Besides regression tests, you can open tasks for smoke and other types of tests as well.
 Especially when they take a considerable amount of time to be finished.
-Also, there is one more practice to use before or after the regression run and that is a testing session that you could do with your project teammates.

 ### Testing, testing, and more testing...